 - Consult a hearing care professional if you think there may be a foreign object in your ear canal, if you experience skin irritation, or if excessive earwax accumulates with the use of the hearing aid - 2.
 Different types of radiation, from, for example, NMR, MRI, or CT scanners, may damage hearing aids.
 It is recommended not to wear hearing aids during these or other similar procedures.
 Other types of radiation, such as burglar alarms, room surveillance systems, radio equipment, and mobile telephones, contain less energy and will not damage hearing aids.
 However, they have the potential to momentarily affect the sound quality or temporarily create undesired sounds from the hearing aids. - Do not wear hearing aids in mines, oil fields, or other explosive areas unless those areas are certified for hearing aid use. - 4.
 Do not allow others to use your hearing aids - 5.
 Hearing aid usage by children or mentally disabled persons should be supervised at all times to ensure their safety.
 The hearing aid contains small parts that could be swallowed by children.
 Please be careful not to leave children unsupervised with this hearing aid. - Hearing aids should be used only as prescribed by your hearing care professional.
-Incorrect use may result in sudden and permanent hearing loss. - Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited - 8.
-If a hearing aid is modified or broken, do not use it. - External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, EN/IEC 62368-1, or IEC 60950-1, as appropriate (wired connection, for example HI-PRO, SpeedLink).
+Incorrect use may result in sudden and permanent hearing loss. - 7.
+Warning to hearing care professionals: Special care should be exercised in selecting and fitting hearing aids with maximum sound pressure level that exceeds 132 dB SPL with an IEC 60711:1981 occluded ear simulator.
+There may be a risk of impairment of the remaining hearing. - 8.
+Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited - 9.
+If a hearing aid is broken, do not use it.

+10. External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, EN/IEC 62368-1, or IEC 60950-1, as appropriate (wired connection, for example HI-PRO, SpeedLink).

 NOTE: For use of wireless functionality, only use supported wireless accessories.
-For further guidance regarding pairing, etc., please refer to the user guide of the relevant wireless accessory.
+For further guidance regarding pairing, etc., please refer to the user's guide of the relevant wireless accessory.